AlexErdei73/lottery-keeper/README.md

     * 3. I have made it work with a media query and some CSS for even as small size as 300px X 250px.

+    * 2. I have added a Footer component to the app.

 ## React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and